kgniewek/GIS-IsochroneRouteGenerator/README.md

 - **Dynamic Interactions**: The map panel is equipped with three tabs that allow users to switch between searching locations, planning routes, and generating isochrones.
 - **Geocoding and Reverse Geocoding**: Integrated with OpenRouteService API, it allows users to search for places and also to find names of locations by clicking on the map.

+### Use Case

+This project is particularly useful for urban planners, cyclists, and casual users who need to visualize travel times and plan routes across multiple transportation modes.
+It's also a tool for developers to understand the integration of various APIs with Leaflet maps in a TypeScript project.

-## Project Structure
+### Project Structure

 The project is structured into various components, each handling specific aspects of the application:
 - **ors-api**: This includes classes that handle API calls for routing, geocoding, and isochrone generation.
 - **components**: Contains UI components like maps, search bars, and panels which interact with the APIs to render the map, display routes, handle search results, and display isochrones.
 - **eventBus**: Facilitates communication between components, enabling a reactive user interface.

-## Use Case

-This project is particularly useful for urban planners, cyclists, and casual users who need to visualize travel times and plan routes across multiple transportation modes.
-It's also a tool for developers to understand the integration of various APIs with Leaflet maps in a TypeScript project.

-## Note

-The project lacks extensive styling and is not intended for production use in its current form.
-It is mainly a demonstration of technical capabilities and a learning tool for similar technologies.

-### Project Structure

 - 📁 **root**
   - `package-lock.json`